liveboxandy/ZX-Interface-1-Replacement-ROM-Programming-Adapter/README.md

 This is the programming adapter that is required to allow reprogramming of the ZX Interface 1 Replacement ROM.

 You need to link J1 Pins 1-8 on the adapter PCB to J1 Pins 1-8 (1-1,2-2,3-3,4-4,5-5,6-6,7-7,8-8) on the ROM PCB and select the correct SST39SF device on the programmer.
+You do not need to connect the 9th pin on the replacement ROM.
 See the ROM folder for more information on layout of the ROM and where to place the ROM images.

 It can also be used to reprogram the Retroleum 24-pin switchable ROM replacement module with a bit of faffing about.
 See the relevant picture in the pictures folder for connection details.